EldritchGarden/dailimage/readme.md

 Get a random image with a simple API call

 ## Description
 Dailimage is a simple lightweight web server designed to serve a random image.
 It's written in Go using Gin and the docker image runs on Alpine.
 While it's designed to serve images, it actually makes no real distinction between file types and can be used to serve any files.

 ## Usage and Endpoints
+Check out the [examples](docs/example/) for scripts, snippets, etc. for using dailimage.

 ### Configuration
 All env vars are optional.
 <table>